akaliutau/spark-recipes/docs/README.md

 *  In a JSON document, you can access nested fields by using a dot (.).
 *  [The API for the dataframe ](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/Dataset.html).
 *  [The API for the static methods ](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/functions.html)
-*  If you do not care about column names when you union two dataframes, use union(), overwise use unionByName().
+*  If you do not care about column names when you union two dataframes, use union(), overwise use unionByName().
 *  One can reuse POJOs directly in a dataset in Spark.
 *  An object must be serializable if you want to have it as part of a dataset.
 *  The dataset’s drop() method removes a column in the dataframe.